 – Oxidative stress and antioxidants

-– Antioxidant, adaptogenic, antiglycemic, stress-protective, neuroprotective, and geroprotective effects and detoxifying properties of natural products (alpha-ketoglutarate, arginine, quercetin, plant extracts, kombucha tea, etc.) (on models yeast Saccharomyces cerevisiae, fruit fly Drosophila melanogaster and mice)
+– Antioxidant, adaptogenic, antiglycemic, stress-protective, neuroprotective, and geroprotective effects and detoxifying properties of natural products (alpha-ketoglutarate, arginine, quercetin, plant extracts, etc.) on models fruit fly Drosophila melanogaster and mice

 – Metabolic syndrome and obesity prevention and treatment (on fruit fly and mice)